ksimmo/simple_chat/README.md

 # Simple Chat
-A minimal client & server application for a chat system written in C++ which is currently in work.
+A minimal client & server application for a end2end encrypted chat system written in C++ (currently in development).
 However currently only linux is supported, but further OS variants will be added in the future.
 The server-client communication is based on non-blocking sockets and TLS encryption v1.3 using OpenSSL.
 To authenticate a user, a challenge-response procedure is implemented and supports flexible key types (however one should either use ED25510 or ML-DSA variants).
 A basic sqlite3 interface allows storage of user information and messages on server and client side.